-A Hospice Bereavement Coordinator’s Experience:
+A UPMC Hospice Bereavement Coordinator’s Words:

 “If I were asked to describe this retreat in one word, I would use the word POWERFUL.
 I use the word POWERFUL because I was witness to and a part of a process that empowered women who have suffered trauma and significant loss….who lost their husband, best friend, lover, companion, and teammate, with whom they shared a life for several years.